🎁 FREE delivery from 60€ of purchase in mainland France!

 The most common in supplements:

-Important: These allergens must be listed in bold on the label.
+Important: These allergens must be indicated in bold on the label.

 Reference Intakes (RI)

-The European Union officially recommends the daily intake of vitamins and minerals .
-These are used as a basis for calculating the percentages on labels.
+The officially recommended daily amounts of vitamins and minerals by the European Union.
+They serve as a basis for calculating percentages on labels.

 Bioavailability